 (I’ll admit my house was a bit of a disaster during this time, but we’ll just keep that between us.)

-These are my little secrets for staying organized and on top of everything when I am feeling overwhelmed.
+These are my tips for staying organized and on top of everything when I am feeling overwhelmed.

 For your convenience, this post contains affiliate links.
 You can read my full disclosure here.